mattscripted/til/cheat-sheets/tech-lead.md

 - Check in at standup
 - Check in with people one-on-one

-## Monitor Progress

-- What are your metrics of success?
-- How will you measure those metrics?
-- Always focus on what you want to achieve, and what is the end result
 - Have your own list of questions when talking to people
   - What's going well?
   - What challenges are you having?
   - Is there anything you would like to talk about?

+## Monitor progress

+- What are your metrics of success?
+- How will you measure those metrics?
+- Always focus on what you want to achieve, and what is the end result

 ## Lead the team to achieve the vision